Chicory: A Colorful Tale

 Chicory: A Colorful Tale is an adventure video game by indie developer Greg Lobanov and published by Finji.
-It was released for Microsoft Windows, macOS, PlayStation 4, and PlayStation 5 in June 2021 and for Nintendo Switch in December 2021.
+It was released for Microsoft Windows, macOS, PlayStation 4, and PlayStation 5 in June 2021, for Nintendo Switch in December 2021, and for Xbox One and Xbox Series X and Series S in May 2023.
 The game features an anthropomorphic dog with a magical paintbrush, which is used to color the game world.
-Chicory: A Colorful Tale received "universal acclaim" from critics, who were impressed by its innovative gameplay and emotional, uplifting themes.
+Chicory: A Colorful Tale received "universal acclaim" from critics.

 Gameplay

 Chicory: A Colorful Tale, or Chicory, is an adventure role-playing video game where characters are small anthropomorphic animals.
 The player takes the role of an anthropomorphic dog named after the player's favorite food, or the default name "Pizza" if the player does not choose a favorite food.
 The world they explore is black and white, but can be painted using The Brush, a large paintbrush.
 The paintbrush can also be used to solve environmental puzzles.
 Over the course of the game the player gains new abilities such as the ability to jump and an ability to swim through the paint with later unlocks allowing the player to swim up walls and up waterfalls.

-Boss fights contain the games' only combat mechanics with the player dodging projectiles in a bullet hell state while using the brush to damage the boss in arenas with dark-negative color filters.
+Boss fights contain the game's only combat mechanics with the player dodging projectiles in a bullet hell state while using the brush to damage the boss in arenas with dark-negative color filters.
 The game also has an option to skip boss fights entirely.